ZHassanQ/Nintendo-Switch-CFW-Guide/README.md

 - [4NXCI](https://github.com/The-4n/4NXCI) A tool for converting XCI(NX Card Image) files to NSP.
  SD/eMMC titles.
-- [90DNS](https://gitlab.com/a/90dns#usage-on-switch) NX DNS setup with BIND9 and nginx for blocking all Nintendo servers.
 - [JTegraNX](https://github.com/dylwedma11748/JTegraNX) Another RCM payload injector written in Java and C++ for WINDOWS, Linux, macOS.
 - [NSPsplitty](https://github.com/Aionmagan/NSPsplitty) A tool to split files targeted at the nintendo switch, also useful for general file splitting.
 - [NS-USBLoader](https://github.com/developersu/ns-usbloader) Awoo-Installer and GoldLeaf uploader of the NSPs, RCM payload injector, application for split/merge files.